 This program is open to researchers from diverse backgrounds in the arts, humanities and social sciences, as well as allied fields.
 Arts and humanities disciplines include art history, comparative literature, contemporary art, curatorial studies, fine arts, graphic design, architecture, languages and literature, folklore studies, media studies, musicology, performance arts, and visual arts.
 The core social science fields include disciplines such as anthropology, demography, economics, history, political science, psychology and sociology.
 Allied fields include education, gender studies, cultural studies and urban studies.
 Interdisciplinary proposals are encouraged.

 Individuals, Teams, Collectives and Institutions

-The program is open to individual researchers, research teams, collectives of researchers and institutions (universities, research centers, arts centers, Research NGOs, etc.).
+The program is open to individual researchers/artists/practitioners, research teams, as well as collectives of researchers and institutions (universities, research centers, arts centers, research NGOs, etc.).
 For the purposes of this call:

 Individual researchers could be academics or art practitioners

-Research teams include researchers from the same or different institutions, geographies and disciplines who have an interest in conducting multidisciplinary research on the topic of arts.
+Research teams include researchers from the same or different institutions, geographies and disciplines, as well as a combination of researchers, artists and art critics, who have an interest in conducting multidisciplinary research on the arts

-A collective is an independent group of researchers that has been working collaboratively on a specific theme for years and has a mission statement, a set of practices or a set of outputs that reflect its identity and purposes.
+Collectives are independent groups of researchers or artists and/or blended teams of researchers and artists that have been working collaboratively on a specific theme for years and have a mission statement, a set of practices or a set of outputs that reflect their identity and purposes

-Institutions could be a university or a university department, a think-tank, a research NGO etc.
+Institutions could be a university or a university department, a think-tank, a research NGO, an arts and culture institution, etc.

 Research teams, collectives, and institutions must present their applications in teams of up to four members, including a principal investigator and co-investigators.